Grace Neill, 1895 – 1906

 Sheryl Smail, 1988 – 1992

-Sheryl Smail succeeded Shaw as Chief Nursing Officer in the Department of Health during a time of change in the management structure of hospitals and district health boards, particularly with the introduction of a general management level which resulted in Chief Nurses no longer reporting directly to their board.
+Sheryl Smail succeeded Shaw as Chief Nursing Officer in the Department of Health during a time of change in the management structure of hospitals and area health boards, particularly with the introduction of a general management level which resulted in Chief Nurses no longer reporting directly to their board.

 In response to this, Smail called a Chief Nurses workshop in 1989 to assist the transition of the role to that of professional advisory at the corporate level in the new general management structure.
 In a speech at the NZNA conference in 1988 she called for nurses to be actively involved in these management changes in order to ensure that nurses were represented.